 The basic command of robocopy is: robocopy [source] [destination]

-The files in source folder will be copied to the destination folder.
+The files from the source folder will be copied to the destination folder.

 Here's an example: